0xSickb0y/SearchParty/README.md

     - Certain terminal environments may not support Colorama for color formatting.

-    - you can disable it by using the `--no-colors` option.
+    - You can disable it by using the `--no-colors` option.

 4. Export Operations